oroinc/documentation/backend/api/how-to.rst

 There are cases when an API resource contains virtual fields; these are fields that do not exist in an entity.

-Like with regular fields, values of these fields need to be validated during the *create* and *update* actions.
+Like with regular fields, values of these fields need to be validated during the :ref:`create <create-action>` and :ref:`update <update-action>` actions.

 In this case, you can use an API processor for the ``post_submit`` event of the :ref:`customize_form_data <customize-form-data-action>` action because common Symfony Forms validators are not applicable.